Old-Fashioned Beef and Noodles

 - Simmer.
 Return the beef, add the stock, Worcestershire, bay and thyme.
 Bare simmer, covered, about 1½ hours until fork-tender.

 - Serve.
 Bay leaves out, season well.
-Big ladlefuls over creamy mash.
+Big ladlefuls over creamy mashed potatoes.
 Black pepper.
 Contentment.

 Add a splash more hot stock with the noodles — they drink up a surprising amount, and you want it soupy-loose, not claggy, going onto the potatoes.